shuvrobasu/stop_sentinel/README.md

 - [ ] Add encrypted log storage.
 - [ ] Remote Policy Sync (Enterprise Feature).

+``Note: Tested on Windows 11, Main Python is cross platform, compile the hooks from your OS (Linux/MacOS) by downloading the files from the respective folder``
 ---

 *Built with security-first architecture for the modern developer.*